DigitalAthletics/TabletopDiscordBot/README.md

 We megrated from offline meetings to Discord and our character sheets move from paper to Google Sheets.
 Pretty fast i come to idea of simpification of the "i go to google sheet page, check my dice roll value, throw the dice and type result to chat" process.
 ## How this works
-This bot allows you to link your character table (Generic table looks like [this](https://docs.google.com/spreadsheets/d/1EhXmtRZq-UEH1mSGP565p-rWuwEbVLTCr5rrDDu9LsY/edit#gid=0)) to a character using "Add new player command [ *character name*, *link to table*]"
+This bot allows you to link your in-game character table (Generic table looks like [this](https://docs.google.com/spreadsheets/d/1EhXmtRZq-UEH1mSGP565p-rWuwEbVLTCr5rrDDu9LsY/edit#gid=0)) to bot using "Add new player command [ *character name*, *link to table*]"

 ![This is an image](Adding_player.JPG)

-Character name (should be unique, bot will say, if it is not) and "link to the table" is unique part of Google Sheet link, looks like this
+In-game character name (should be unique, bot will say, if it is not) and "link to the table" is unique part of Google Sheet link, looks like this

 ![This is an image](link.JPG)